Brno Reservoir: Pollution

 As a result of water pollution by communal sewage, the reservoir suffered from an extensive amount of cyanobacteria for a long time.
 In 2010 the reservoir underwent a series of chemical cleanings designed to eliminate the bacteria.
 These cleanings remain a subject of criticism and dispute, as some people claim they were nothing more than a pre-election trick, and that they will not bring sufficient long-term results.
 Since 2011, however, the water in the reservoir has been suitable for swimming.

 In 2018 the water quality in the reservoir dropped again, and in July it was declared unsuitable for swimming.
 Part of the cause was extremely dry and hot weather and delayed application of chemical substances against bacteria.

 Boat rides

 The Brno Public Transportation Office operates boat rides on the reservoir during the summer season.
 The boats run from Bystrc harbour (“Přístaviště”) to Veveří Castle, and sometimes continue to Veverská Bítýška (depending on the water level).
-The newest boats are named Lipsko, Utrecht, and Vídeň (after Leipzig, Utrecht and Vienna, Brno's twin cities); and the older ones are called Brno, Dallas, and Veveří.
+The newest boats are named Dallas, Lipsko, Stuttgart, Utrecht and Vídeň (after Dallas, Leipzig, Stuttgart, Utrecht and Vienna, Brno's twin cities); and the older ones are called Brno and Morava.
 The boats run every 45 minutes.
 Tickets can be purchased at the harbour at the ticket office.